A Federal judge has thrown out Trump’s H-1B and high prevailing wage regulations.

 Just days before significant restrictions on H-1B visas were due to go into effect, Judge Jeffrey White declared that USCIS and Department of Labor regulations failed to follow transparency procedures and so did not meet the legal requirements for an Interim Final Rule.

-Not surprisingly, Judge White also shot down a similar Presidential Proclamation that attempted to further restrict the H-1B visa process on the same grounds.
+Not surprisingly, the same judge shot down a similar Presidential Proclamation that attempted to restrict still further the H-1B visa process, on the same grounds.